 By Jason Homola

-I remember when we moved into the house, the former caretaker lived in a house trailer in the back yard.
+When we moved into the house, the former caretaker lived in a house trailer in the back yard.
 His wife would not set foot in the main house because she saw strange things and said the house was haunted.

 When I was about 12, I remember a night when my mother was upstairs, screaming hysterically, as our dog barked loudly at the wall.
 My Dad and I ran upstairs to see what the commotion was all about.
 When we arrived, she related that she had seen a floating, glowing green ball go down the hall and disappear through the wall.
 I slept with the covers over my head for the next several weeks!